-Meet our athletic trainer!
+Meet our athletic trainers!

-Carolyn started working with Cook Children's in 2022 as an Athletic Trainer in the Orthopedics and Sports Medicine department.
+Carolyn started working with Cook Children's in 2022 as an athletic trainer in the Orthopedics and Sports Medicine department.
 She received her Bachelor of Science Athletic Training degree from Texas Christian University in 2010.
-She went on to receive her Master's degree from the University of North Texas in 2012 in Kinesiology where she was also the Athletic Trainer for their volleyball team.
+She went on to receive her Master's degree from the University of North Texas in 2012 in Kinesiology where she was also the athletic trainer for their volleyball team.
 Prior to coming to Cook Children's, Carolyn has worked in orthopedic clinics with all age groups where she would assist in clinic and surgery.

 Carolyn has been a member of the National Athletic Training Association since 2006.
 She is a Certified Orthopaedic Technologist as well as an ImPACT Trained Athletic Trainer.
 Carolyn has a passion for helping her community, especially keeping youth in the activities they love.

 Carolyn lives in Weatherford, Texas with her husband and their children.
 In her free time, she enjoys cooking, watching sports and spending time with her family.